UsefElbedwehy/Employee-system---Using-Socket-programming/README.md

 <h1>Welcome to My Project</h1>

-<p>This project is an example of [project description].
+<p>This project is an example of Empolyee System Using Socket Programming.
 Below, you'll find instructions on how to clone this repository and start using it.</p>

 <img src="images/EmpSystem.drawio.png" alt="plan" >